 Control Access to the Work Environment

 Assessing the safety of your business environment is a first step in securing your company and your staff.
 You’ll need to review your staffs’ attitudes toward security, and that of management.
 It’s sometimes best to get an impartial party to assess the company.
 They can help you determine the level of security that both staff and management are comfortable with, and they can also help you to identify vulnerable areas.
 You can then use their assessments to improve your security systems.

 There are a number of different ways you can put security measures in place to control access levels within your company.
 Scannable ID cards, sign-in forms and even training for reception staff is a good place to start.
 Choosing the right access type for your gates is another important factor – whether you go for intercom, pin-code, scan card or even video-intercom.
-An automated access gate, either pedestrian or vehicle, is a user friendly and security option.
+An automated access gate, either pedestrian or vehicle, is a user-friendly and added security option.